airborne-commando/OPSEC-OSINT-Tools/README.md

 ## Non-Governmental Organizations
 - Bellingcat, the Center for Information Resilience, and Oryx are examples of non-governmental organizations that use OSINT.

+# YOU
+- Yes, you can use OSINT.

 ## Sources of OSINT
 OSINT can be used to gather information from a variety of sources, including:
 - Public government data